nilanarocha/news-portal-client/README.md

 # News Portal

-This is The News Portal websit.
+This is The News Portal website.
 It simulates a real news portal like CNN, BCC and others.

-### Tecnologies Used
+### Tech stack

 1. React JS(Front-end)
-2. Ruby on Rails(back-end)
+2. Ruby on Rails(Admin, back-end, API)
 3. PostgreSQl
 4. React-Bootstrap
-5. bootsnipp

 ## Setup (Back-end)